 Once diagnosed, treatments can include topical wart remover and excision.
 Warts can sometimes reappear after treatment, so you may wish to work with Dr. Auger to reduce the risk of recurrence.

 If you develop a plantar wart, Dr. Auger can help with wart removal and wart prevention.
-To find out more about how a foot doctor can help you with plantar warts and other foot health conditions, visit Dr. Auger today in one of three convenient offices in Salt Lake City, West Jordan, and Sandy, Utah.
+Dr. Auger has treated many patients in Salt Lake City with 3 locations in West Jordan, Millcreek, and Sandy.
+To find out more about how a foot doctor can help you with plantar warts and other foot health conditions, call us today at (801) 619-2170 to schedule a same day appointment.